Taha-Qaiser-4779/DigitalForensicsLab/Lab2/README.md

 #####		(attached "registry mouse double click speed.png")
 2) C:\Windows\System32\calc.exe
 #####		(attached "registry typed paths.png")
-3) A value called "Malware" has been added to the startup programs to establish persistence over the system.
+3) A key called "Malware" has been added to the startup programs to establish persistence over the system.
+The value for that key is "C:\Users\w\Desktop\malware.exe"
 #####		(attached "registry malwarestartup.png")
 ---
 ## Q2)